 CIS Control 5, Secure Configurations for Hardware and Software on Mobile Devices, Laptops, Workstations, and Servers, focuses on the need to establish, implement, and manage the security configurations of laptops, servers, and workstations using Configuration Management and Change Control processes to prevent attackers from exploiting vulnerable services and settings.

-To learn more about CIS Control 5, register for our upcoming webinar What can we learn about cybersecurity from the Death Star: CIS Control 5 Explained in 30 Minutes where NNT CTO Mark Kedgley and SVP and Chief Evangelist of the Center for Internet Security Tony Sager discuss CIS Control 5 and explore the requirements of an effective SecureOps strategy.
+To learn more about CIS Control 5, watch our webinar What can we learn about cybersecurity from the Death Star: CIS Control 5 Explained in 30 Minutes where NNT CTO Mark Kedgley and SVP and Chief Evangelist of the Center for Internet Security Tony Sager discuss CIS Control 5 and explore the requirements of an effective SecureOps strategy.

 The last basic control, CIS Control 6, Maintenance, Monitoring, and Analysis of Audit Logs, emphasizes the need to collect, managed, and analyze event logs to detect suspicious activity, investigate possible security incidents, and recover from an attack.